siwatts/dotfiles/README.md

   Verbose.
 Partial/progress indicator
 - `rsync -avP sourcedir targetdir/ --dry-run`, As above, but the entire directory and contents
+- `--delete`, delete any file at destination not present at source
+    - Useful for creating and updating an exact mirror of one dir. at another location
+- `--exclude`, don't send matches, e.g. specific files or patterns like '*.tar.gz'

 ### Bash Scripts